 Chris has practiced at the appellate and supreme court levels as his experience has often involved complex litigation of novel issues.
 In 2021, Chris represented a commercial greenhouse operation against several nearby neighbors who sued Chris’ client for nuisance.
 Chris successfully obtained a summary judgment ruling at the trial court level, and that ruling was appealed.
 Chris briefed the Court of Appeals on a light nuisance issue that had never been decided by the court before.
-After drafting numerous briefs and presenting oral argument on the matter, the Appellate Court ruled in Chris’ client’s favor by upholding the summary judgment order.
+After drafting numerous briefs and presenting oral arguments on the matter, the appellate court ruled in Chris’ client’s favor by upholding the summary judgment order.

-Chris has represented several clients in probate court to resolve issues of disputed estates.
+Chris has represented clients in probate court to resolve issues of disputed estates.
 In 2019, Chris represented a widow against her daughter-in-law to preserve the widow’s interest in her late husband’s estate after the husband’s will was changed through undue influence.
 In 2021, Chris represented three daughters to preserve the estate of their late mother.
 Again, Chris’ clients were seeking to prove that their mother’s will was the product of undue influence.
-Chris successfully proved to the probate court in both matters that it should preserve his clients’ interest in their loved one’s estate.
+Chris successfully proved to the probate court in both matters that it should preserve his client’s interest in their loved one’s estate.